kwaldenphd/sqlite-to-python/README.md

 cursor.close()
 ```

-27.In this example, the query results are being stored to the `player_country_results` variable as a list with sublists or nested lists.

-28. We can use `pd.DataFrame` to create a Pandas `DataFrame` from that list with sublists.
+In this example, the query results are being stored to the `player_country_results` variable as a list with sublists or nested lists.
+We can use `pd.DataFrame` to create a Pandas `DataFrame` from that list with sublists.

 ```Python
 # import pandas